 Credit Unions for Kids

-We hope to continue that momentum this year.
-To that end, MCUN and the Montana Credit Unions for Kids Committee is urging credit unions to get involved in three, easy-to-participate statewide events that promise to be a lot of fun.
+We hope to continue that momentum and this year.
+To that end, MCUN and the Montana Credit Unions for Kids Committee is urging credit unions to get involved in four, easy-to-participate statewide events that promise to be a lot of fun.